 In addition to our community service projects we will have plenty of time to soak up everything Pemuteran has to offer, including hiking through West Bali National Park to spot the elusive black monkeys, snorkeling, and relaxing on the beach.
 For those who are more adventurous you’ll even have the opportunity to try your hand at scuba diving in our optional beginner course!

-*Please note, as turtles are wild animals releasing the babies is not guaranteed, but it is highly likely.
+*Please note, as turtles are wild animals releasing the babies is not guaranteed.

 DAYS 15-16: LOVINA

 After Pemuteran it is time to hit up our next seaside village, Lovina!
 Lovina is well known for the dolphins that call this area home and we will see for ourselves during a sunrise dolphin watching boat ride.
 While in Lovina we will also hike to a waterfall hidden in the jungle for a refreshing swim, and visit a Balinese high school.
 During our time at the high school you will have the unique opportunity to spend time with Balinese youth your own age and work together on cross-cultural activities.

 The next two nights on our adventure will be truly unique as we sleep in teepees and stay at an eco-camp nestled in nature on the northeast coast.
 The eco camp is run by an organization dedicated to sustainability and both supporting and empowering the local community.
 It is home to an award-winning social enterprise, East Bali Cashew, which has created employment opportunities for the local women.
 During our time at the camp, we will learn about the factory and even have the opportunity to work alongside the factory workers to see if we can keep up!
 We will also enjoy a hands-on cooking lesson and learn all about local Balinese delicacies.
 At night we will hang out around a bonfire underneath a starry sky.

 DAY 19-20: SANUR